New Covenant Ministries International: History

+The NCMI team was originally founded by Dudley Daniel in South Africa in the early 1980s and is currently led by Tyrone Daniel.

 Origins (1982–1990)

 NCMI started in South Africa, around 1982 with a group of church leaders meeting together in Bryanston, a suburb of Johannesburg, to build relationships and discuss issues in their churches.
 Dudley Daniel emerged as key influence in developing this group.
 In January 1983 the group, then comprising about ten churches in greater Johannesburg, ratified a constitution for "New Covenant Ministries" based on "Bible Values" with the South African government, enabling them to recognize local churches, appoint church ministers or functions, and acquire property.
 At this time, all local church elders were members of the "covering body" of New Covenant Ministries and local congregations were autonomous.

 Starting in 1983, the movement became "involved with missions, church planting, cross-cultural ministry, mission outreach, and mercy ministry to the poor [...] and to victims of disaster", including activities in neighbouring Swaziland, Mozambique and Lesotho.
 The movement also began to hold conferences and retreats for leaders of their churches, the precursor to Leadership Training Times, with Dudley Daniel providing much of the teaching.

 By the late 1980s, the group had grown to about 70 relating church pastors.
 Around the same time, the apostolic-prophetic team emerged as a core group, distinct from the relating church pastors.